 Office 2013 comes with many new features and enhancements.
 Microsoft has tried to make Office 2013 UI matching with Windows 8.
 Office 2013 features a clean and minimal UI without any Aero glass or blur effects as present in previous Office versions.

 Office 2013 also comes with some animations which are shown while typing text, switching between menus, etc. These animations look cool but users with slow computers might not like them.

-Today in this tutorial, we are going to share a small Registry tweak to disable animations in Office 2013 applications.
+Today in this tutorial, we are going to share a small Registry tweak to disable animations and transitions in Office 2013 applications.
 It'll help you in improving Office 2013 performance.

-So if you are also one of those people who are finding the typing animation and other effects annoying in Office 2013 and want to disable them, just follow these simple steps:
+So if you are also one of those people who are finding the smooth typing animation and other transition effects annoying in Office 2013 and want to disable them, just follow these simple steps:

 1. Press "WIN+R" key combination to launch RUN dialog box then type regedit and press Enter.
 It'll open Registry Editor and go to following key:

 2. Right-click on Common key and select New -> Key option.
 It'll create a new key, set its name as Graphics

 3. Now in right-side pane, create a new DWORD DisableAnimations and set its value to 1 as shown in following screenshot: